zakaria-statistics/aws-complete-project/README.md

 - **EC2**: Visit `http://<ec2_public_ip>` to see the Nginx landing page.
 SSH using the key pair associated with the instance (update the resource if you need a specific key).
 - **Lambda (S3 replicator)**: Upload a file to the primary bucket output from Terraform.
 The S3 event notification invokes the replicator Lambda which copies the object to the backup bucket.
 Check CloudWatch Logs for `s3_replicator` or list the destination bucket to confirm.
+- **Lambda (DB seeding)**: Terraform immediately invokes `db_seed` after the infrastructure comes online.
+Connect to the primary DB and query `inventory_sample` to confirm the starter rows are present.
+If you need to reseed, re-run the function manually.
 - **Lambda (DB backup)**: The function runs hourly via EventBridge.
 You can also invoke it on-demand to copy rows from `inventory_sample` in the primary DB to the backup DB.
 Insert/update rows in the source table (via EC2 + `psql`) and rerun the function to observe the sync.
 - **RDS**: From the EC2 box, connect with `psql -h <rds_endpoint> -U admin`.
 You can also tunnel via SSH from your machine if needed.
 - **RDS backup flow**: Connect to both DB endpoints and query `inventory_sample`.
 The Lambda creates the table automatically and truncates it on the backup side before inserting fresh rows so you can easily confirm the replication.